Close-up of a woman's face with serious expression, with text overlay that reads "ADO." The background contains awards and festival mentions.

 This is the best short film I’ve seen in my entire life.

-— Connor Duncan, Letterboxed
+— Connor Duncan, Letterboxd

 ADO doesn’t seek easy answers.
 It demands reflection.
 It asks us to look again—at how easily young lives, once considered safe in school, now live within the possibility of violence.
 For a twenty-minute short, it lingers like a two-hour feature.
 A vital watch.

-— Leslie, Letterboxed
+— Leslie, Letterboxd

 Jenifer Lewis is a force of nature.

-— Rob, Letterboxed
+— Rob, Letterboxd

 It would bring me immense joy to see this nominated for an Oscar this year.

-— KRD21, Letterboxed
+— KRD21, Letterboxd

-Ultimately, ADO presents audiences with a devastating scenario, a career-defining performance by Jenifer Lewis, and a powerful reminder that the best of humanity can be present in both people, and films, of all shapes and sizes.
+ADO presents audiences with a devastating scenario, a career-defining performance by Jenifer Lewis, and a powerful reminder that the best of humanity can be present in both people, and films, of all shapes and sizes.

 — Adam Freed, Movie Archer